 When I’m not in the classroom, or sitting in my office staring at the door and waiting in vain for a student to visit or a train to pass by, I’m at home watching classic movies with Anastasia, or listening to a Red Sox game on the satellite radio.
 She prefers shows with horses and cowboys.
 I love music, movies, and fashion from the 1940s.
-I wear vintage suits as often as I can.
+And I’m a sucker for epic historical dramas, especially Russian ones.
 I’m married to a hot redhead.
 We live in a house built in 1932 a few blocks from Galveston Bay.
 In addition to Anastasia, we have five other cats and my personal library of around 2500 books, at last count.

 Note that Lee Hutch is my nom de guerre/plume.